Opening a gap in the dispersion of the collective excitations of a driven-dissipative condensate subject to an external coherent drive: Introduction

 The collective excitations of dilute Bose-Einstein condensates of material bosonic particles are accurately described by the Bogoliubov theory~\cite{bogoliubov1947theory}, which predicts an analytical form

 for the dispersion law in terms of the particle mass $m$ and the mean-field interaction energy $g n$ given by the product of the interaction constant $g$ and the particle density $n$.
 At low-$k$ the dispersion has a sonic-like character $\omega_B(k)\simeq c_s k$ with a speed of sound $c_s=\sqrt{g n/m}$, which transitions to a single-particle-like dispersion $\omega_B(k) \simeq \hbar k^2/(2m)$ at large $k$.
-As the soft magnonic branch stems from the spontaneous breaking of the rotational symmetry in a ferromagnet, the softness $\omega(k\to 0) =0$ of this Bogoliubov excitation is a direct consequence of the spontaneous breaking of a continuous $U(1)$ symmetry at the condensation phase transition~\cite{Gunton:PR1968}.
+The softness $\omega(k\to 0) =0$ of this Bogoliubov excitation, referred to as a soft Goldstone mode, is a direct consequence of the spontaneous breaking of a continuous $U(1)$ symmetry at the condensation phase transition.
+It is analogous to the soft magnonic branch stemming from the spontaneous breaking of a continuous rotational symmetry in a ferromagnet~\cite{rezende2020fundamentals}.

 The situation is much richer in the case of driven-dissipative systems where the number of particles is not conserved and the steady state originates from a dynamical interplay of pumping and losses, e.g. quantum fluids of light and condensates of photons or polaritons~\cite{carusotto2013quantum,bloch2022non}.
 As a result of the driven-dissipative condition, a much wider variety of dispersion relations can be observed depending on the specific pumping configuration adopted.